-It is the responsibility of the data steward to understand business needs of the university unit and facilitate appropriate access to the required data.
-The data steward will also coordinate with the campus Information Security Officer to ensure that adequate security controls are identified and implemented.
-Should the data steward have questions regarding the legitimacy of the university unit's business need the data steward shall validate the need with the data trustee.
+It is the data steward's responsibility to understand the university unit's business needs and facilitate appropriate access to the required data.
+The data steward will also coordinate with the campus or system Information Security Officer to ensure that adequate security controls are identified and implemented.
+Should the data steward have questions regarding the legitimacy of the university unit's business need, the data steward shall validate the need with the data trustee and Data Governance Executive.

-Data stewards, in consultation with the appropriate Campus Information Security Officer or the Office of Information Security shall publish processes for requesting and monitoring access to data and periodically audit access to data.
+Data stewards, in consultation with the appropriate c ampus or system Information Security Officer or the Office of Information Security shall establish processes for requesting and monitoring access to data, in accordance with CU Data Classification and CU policies, procedures, and standards. and periodically audit access to data.
 Data stewards shall, at least annually, provide the data trustee with information regarding the management, protection, and effectiveness of efforts to ensure the integrity and usefulness of university data.
 For example, how data is being used, identify data quality issues, and report on compliance issues.